-- 5. Select the first 16 bytes of the data.
-This is the AES initialization vector. - 6.
-Use AES-CBC to decrypt the remaining data, by using the IV and the 256-bit key from your AES hexadecimal key string.
+5. Use AES-GCM to decrypt the ciphertext, by using the IV and authentication tag from the decoded data, and the 256-bit key from your AES hexadecimal key string.

 The decrypted data has the prefix AUTN:.
 If this string is not present, fail the decryption.